Skip to main content

 The opioid epidemic has been sweeping through America for years now.
 Since 1999, the number of prescription opioids sold in the U.S. has nearly quadrupled, causing a significant increase in the use of these dangerous drugs.
 Too often the prescription of these drugs is harming patients by causing dependency, addiction and sometimes, death.
 As with all things, doctors and pharmacies are required to exercise a certain level of care and caution when treating patients and dispensing drugs, especially when dealing with potentially hazardous pain medicines like opioids.
 If you or someone you love was prescribed opioids which led to addiction or death, our firm may be able to help.

 At The Simon Law Firm, P.C., we know how to handle medical malpractice cases involving negligent doctors and pharmacies.
-We work tirelessly to fight for the rights of our clients, and we have earned more than $1 billion in verdicts and settlements for them.
+We work tirelessly to fight for the rights of our clients, and we have recovered nearly $2 billion in verdicts and settlements in the past year.
 Our team of legal professionals has the skills and experience you need on your side.

 contact us about your case